ansible-collections/community.qradar/README.md

 ## More Information

-For more information about Ansible's IBM QRadar integration, join the `#ansible-security` channel on Freenode IRC, and browse the resources in the [Security Automation Working Group](https://github.com/ansible/community/wiki/Security-Automation) Community wiki page.
+For more information about Ansible's IBM QRadar integration, join the `#ansible-security` IRC channel on [irc.libera.chat](https://libera.chat/), and browse the resources in the [Security Automation Working Group](https://github.com/ansible/community/wiki/Security-Automation) Community wiki page.

 ## License